hortonworks/cloudbreak/docs/index.md

 ###Future releases

 While this is already a good achievement - bringing autoscaling to Hadoop - we don’t stop here.
 Periscope will be a centralized place to manage your cluster through SLA policies, check your cluster metrics and logs and correlate them with events/cluster heath.
 The analytics and visualization capabilities will allow you for a deeper understanding of your jobs, the nature of resources consumed and ultimately leverage the features provided by cloud providers.
 For instance a CPU heavy job can always launch purpose build (compute optimized) instance types.
+The next release will bring in down-scaling and OAuth2 support - and will incorporate the new features from YARN, Hadoop and Ambari.
 As we have already mentioned we are running a YARN monitoring project based on R - based on the experience and what we have learnt the end goal is to built a high level heuristic model which maintains a healthy cluster, without the need of predefined SLA policy rules.